Sportsmaster: Victor Gover

-The second Sportsmaster is Victor Gover, an African-American former football player who possessed "photographic reflexes".
-Blacklisted from the world of professional sports after his metahuman abilities are exposed, Gover becomes a criminal and enemy of Manhunter.
+The second Sportsmaster is Victor Gover, an African-American football player who possessed "photographic reflexes".
+Blacklisted from professional sports after his metahuman abilities are exposed, Gover becomes a criminal and enemy of Manhunter.
 He later joins the Suicide Squad for one mission during War of the Gods.

-Victor

-The third Sportsmaster is Victor, a blonde-haired athlete with a gambling problem.
-Wildcat later beats him, forcing him to retire and attend Gamblers Anonymous.
+Following the events of Zero Hour, the character of Victor Gover was radically altered.
+Victor (last name unrevealed) is a Caucasian athlete who lacks powers and turned to crime due to an addiction to gambling.
+Fighting Wildcat, Victor bets on himself as part of a betting parlor based on metahuman fights.
+Victor then battles a handicapped JSA, who are attempting to ensure the kidnapped Ma Hunkel's safety.
+After Wildcat frees Hunkel, the JSA quickly route him.
+Wildcat brutally beats Victor, forcing him to retire and attend Gamblers Anonymous.

 Sportsmen

 Sportsman is the name of two characters modeled after the original Sportsmaster.

 The Earth-2 version, Marty Baxter, gained his powers from absorbing an anti-proton globe, which enhanced his physical attributes and allowed him to telekinetically manipulate various sports related implements.
 However, he turns to crime as a result of the globe's effect on the rational functions of his brain.
-The Smashing Sportsman battles several heroes, including the Golden Age Robin and Wildcat.
+The Smashing Sportsman battles several heroes, including Robin and Wildcat.

 The Earth-1 version is Martin Mantle Jr., an athlete whose father forced him to undergo unsafe enhancement treatments.
 As an adult, Mantle becomes a champion athlete, only to learn his father's procedure altered his body in a way that would eventually kill him.
 As the Sportsman, he briefly becomes a criminal with Olympian-level physical attributes and specialized equipment of his own design.
-The Sportsman battles Batman, who allows him to "win" once he becomes aware that Mantle's life was nearing its end.
+Mantle battles Batman, who allows him to "win" once he learns that Mantle is dying.